770120041/MyBlog/_posts/2019-8-25-Interview-C++ cheetsheet.md

 # Lvalue and RValue
 Lvalue: an Object that occupies some identifiable location in memory
-Rvalue: any object that is not Rvalue
+Rvalue: any object that is not Lvalue
 ```
 int i
 int &r = i